Pernod (brand): Today

-In 2001, following the relegalisation of absinthe in various markets, Pernod-Ricard released an absinthe made from flavouring extracts and colourants claimed to be "inspired by the old formula".
+In 2001, following the relegalisation of absinthe in various markets, Pernod Ricard released an absinthe made from flavouring extracts and colourants claimed to be "inspired by the old formula".
 Independent reviews however revealed the product to be far more similar to its contemporary cousin, Pernod liqueur d'anise, than the historic pre-1915 drink.

-In more recent years, Pernod's absinthe was reformulated and relaunched in an effort to bring it closer to the original sold by its predecessor, Pernod Fils.
+In 2005, Pernod's absinthe was reformulated and relaunched in an effort to bring it closer to the original sold by its predecessor, Pernod Fils.